 Know that if you prefer to leave Ulysses as it is, no problem — it has been designed thoughtfully for a clean and focused experience.

-Before we start, open Ulysses on your iPad or iPhone, switch to the editor view and access the editor settings by tapping the AA icon.
+Before we start, switch to the editor view in Ulysses on your iPad or iPhone, open the editor menu via the circled ellipsis and select “Editor Settings”..
 Spotted?
 Good.
 This is where the magic happens!

 Step 1: Find Your Preferred Theme

 Themes define the colors of your background, font, and markup.
 Think of them as virtual wallpapers for your virtual writing studio.

 Another built-in theme called Freestraction

 Ulysses’ default is D21, a simple and clean theme that combines a monochrome tint with classic revision colors.
 You can also choose one of the other pre-installed – carefully designed – themes.
 Each of them comes with a light and a dark version.

 If these are not yet what you are looking for, you can go to Ulysses Styles & Themes and select between a variety of themes created by fellow users.